-Maxxxwell McHugh Carlisle is an American Heavy Metal guitarist, songwriter, producer, teacher, radio personality and bodybuilder.
+Maxxxwell McHugh Carlisle (AKA Max Carlisle or Guitar MAX) is an American Heavy Metal guitarist, YouTuber, songwriter, producer, bodybuilder, photographer, and science and aviation enthusiast.
 Carlisle was born and raised in Woodinville, a suburb of Seattle, Washington.
-He started studying music in elementary school, beginning at age 8 on the Violin.
-As he grew older he transitioned to playing Bass and Piano and then eventually Guitar.
+He started studying music in elementary school, beginning at age 8 on the violin.
+As he grew older he transitioned to playing bass and piano and then eventually guitar.
 In 1998 at the age of 15 he formed the band Graceful Chaos with several of his local school friends.
 The band played around the Seattle area until 2004, recording an EP (Wall of Thunder) in 2001 and a full-length album (The Right to Rock) in 2003.
-For the next 3 years Max focused almost exclusively on bodybuilding, fitness and Pro Street style drag racing.
+For the next 3 years he focused almost exclusively on bodybuilding, fitness and Pro-Street style drag racing.

 Additionally, Carlisle is a member of The Planetary Society, the world’s largest privately run space exploration advocacy group.
 He occasionally performs at various charity events such as Rockers Against Human Trafficking and Metalheads for Homeless Veterans Foundation.
 He has appeared or been featured in Music Connection Magazine, iGuitar Magazine (Asia), HeavyRiff Magazine (Mexico) and Muscular Development Magazine.
-Carlisle has not competed as a bodybuilder since 2009 but continues to enjoy and praise the bodybuilding lifestyle and hopes to return to bodybuilding competition at some point in the future.
-He also writes music related articles for his Blog and volunteers at the Los Angeles Guinea Pig Rescue, an animal rescue based in Chatsworth, CA which specializes in various breeds of Cavia.
-Maxxxwell Carlisle married in August of 2015 and lives with his wife Cindy and their cat and six guinea pigs, in Los Angeles, CA.
+Carlisle married in August of 2015 and lives with his wife Cindy, in Los Angeles, CA.